Junior Woodchucks: Cultural impact

 In the 1970s Bob Rozakis called his fellow young fans turned DC Comics editorial employees Junior Woodchucks and they referred to themselves as such in the pages of the pro-zine The Amazing World of DC Comics which they co-edited.

 Comedian Jeff Foxworthy once claimed, in his TV show, to have been a member of the Junior Woodchucks in his childhood.

+In Season 9, Episode 12 of original Night Court, titled, "A Shave and a Haircut" (at timestamp 8:40-8:50), Mel Torme accepts a "Junior Woodchuck of the Year Award" from two young boys in scouting gear.
+When he says goodbye to them he refers to them as "Two, with it, chuck-a-duck ducks."
+Which might be a further hint at the Woodchuck's Donald Duck origin.

-In some episodes of the comic strip Big Nate, Nate Wright and his Middle-school friends are members of the Junior Woodchucks.
+In some episodes of the comic strip Big Nate, Nate Wright and his middle-school friends are members of the Junior Woodchucks.